Skip to main content

 Introduction

 The TinyDrivers library is an underlying SQL database layer for TinyORM.
-It can be used instead of the QtSql module, can be swapped at compile, and has 1:1 API as the QtSql module. 😮 Swapping is controlled by the qmake and CMake build system options.
+It can be used instead of the QtSql module, can be swapped at compile time, and has 1:1 API as the QtSql module. 😮 Swapping is controlled by the qmake and CMake build system options.

 It was designed to drop the QtSql dependency while maintaining backward compatibility and without the need for any code changes after the swap.